brandur/sorg/content/fragments/false-positives.md

 And it's not just an iPhone problem -- the HomePod (as another example) is the true apex of false positive design.
-Touching its top surface will prompt it to play random music.
-I've activated this feature dozens of times, not once on purpose.
+Touching its top surface will prompt it to play random music -- a feature I've activated dozens of times, and not once on purpose.
 One day I came home to find mine blaring away, apparently of its own volition.
 I was just getting my exorcism gear out of storage when I noticed something on